-Rees Jeffreys is pleased to report the award of eight bursaries to students taking a full time Masters in transport in 2017/8.
+Rees Jeffreys is pleased to report the award of seven bursaries to students taking a full time Masters in transport in 2017/8.
 For more details visit the Bursaries page.
 Chairman David Hutchinson commented “I am delighted that again we had an excellent field of candidates from which to choose.
 I expect the successful candidates to pursue a career in transport and enrich the supply of professionals in the UK”.

 The Department for Transport has announced its Transport Investment Strategy (4th July 2017 DfT announcement.)